Scroll Top

 Is the Portable Breathalyzer Test Result Admissible in Court?

-In most states, alcohol analyzers may be used as a part of the screening or preliminary procedure used by police as a part of their roadside evaluation to determine whether or not to arrest you for DUI-DWI.
+In most states, alcohol breath tests may be used as a part of the screening or preliminary procedure used by police as a part of their roadside evaluation to determine whether or not to arrest you for DUI-DWI.
 These are smaller, hand-held devices that are battery-powered.
-While most devices give a numerical value as to an estimated blood alcohol level, this number is so unreliable as to not be accepted as admissible evidence at trial in most states.
-Such preliminary breath test results typically are used only for a determination as to whether you have the presence of or an absence of any alcohol on your breath.
+While most devices give a numerical value for breath alcohol level, this number is so unreliable as to not be accepted as admissible evidence at trial in most states.
+Such preliminary breath alcohol test results typically are used only for a determination as to whether you have the presence of or an absence of any alcohol on your breath.

 Even in states that allow an officer to use a hand-held roadside breath analyzer, an evidentiary foundation usually has to be made by the prosecution in order to be able to use ANY results, but this is not true in every state.

-In some states, the use of roadside or handheld alcohol sensing devices is a part of the implied consent testing allowed by statute.
+In some states, the use of roadside or handheld alcohol breath test devices is a part of the implied consent testing allowed by statute.
 In most states, however, it is not the value that comes up on the machine that is important.

-Rather, if the test shows alcohol on your breath, this is yet another indicator to the officer that he or she might have sufficient circumstantial evidence of possible impairment to request a blood or an “evidential” breath test at the jail or precinct (police station).
+Rather, if the alcohol breath test is positive, this is yet another indicator to the officer that he or she might have sufficient circumstantial evidence of possible impairment to request a blood or an “evidential” breath test at the jail or precinct (police station).
 The numerical value that is indicated on the digital screen on these hand-held machines after your breath test is a non-evidentiary result in the majority of states.

 However, most states that prohibit mentioning numerical results do permit the officer to say whether the screening device was positive for alcohol or not.
 Unfortunately, these hand-held devices can be fooled into giving a “positive” result for alcohol if you have recently used a commonly-sold cough drop.

-In some instances, the preliminary analyzer results will be LOWER than the official state breath testing device.
+In some instances, the preliminary breath alcohol test results will be LOWER than the official state breath testing device.
 If this is a key part of your defense, the favorable “low” results may be admissible at your trial, under the federal constitution.